.jpg/:/cr=t:0%25,l:10.16%25,w:79.69%25,h:100%25/rs=w:365,h:365,cg:true)

 Can You Hear Me Now?

 Creating art isn't a choice for Warren, it is simply what he does.
-Whether painting, wood carving, or sculpting contemporary wire phenomenons - this is an artist who immerses himself in the story he is telling....the materials he uses are secondary to the concept.
+Whether painting, wood carving, or sculpting contemporary wire phenomenon - this is an artist who immerses himself in the story he is telling.... the materials he uses are secondary to the concept.

 His works are varied, some evocative of his feelings about human folly, others expressive of his thoughts about human struggle.
 Each piece he creates is deeply personal.